Montague, Ontario: Communities

 The township comprises the communities of Andrewsville, Atironto, Kilmarnock, Nolans Corners, Numogate, Poolers Corners, Rosedale and Welsh.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Montague had a population of 3914 living in 1503 of its 1551 total private dwellings, a change of from its 2016 population of 3761.
 With a land area of 278.47 km2, it had a population density of in 2021.

 Transportation

-The main roads in the township are the east–west County Road 43, the north–south Ontario Highway 15, and the northeast-southwest Roger Stevens Drive.
+The main roads in the township are the east–west County Road 43 which used to be Highway 43, the north–south Ontario Highway 15, and the northeast-southwest County Road 4 known locally within Montague and Smiths Falls as Cornelia Street East.
 The Rideau Trail passes through the township between Merrickville and Smiths Falls.

 The Smiths Falls-Montague Airport is also located in Montague.